amihaiemil/amihaiemil.github.io/_posts/2017-04-05-the-remote-dream.markdown

 preview: A brief explanation of what I understand by the words "remote work"
 ---

-Ever since I started contributing to opensource and more notably since I started sharing articles on LinkedIn, HR people are contacting me with remote work opportunities.
+Ever since I started contributing to opensource and more frequently since I started sharing articles on LinkedIn, HR people are contacting me with remote work opportunities.
 Besides that, I usually keep an eye open for companies offering this kind of employment.